logicmagix/tide42/README.md

 - Support session save (Ctrl+q+d) and reset with :Q

 # Without tmux?
-- Nvim and Tide42 now have seperate configurations.
-To run Tide42 without tmux, use the flag --lite.
+- To run Tide42 without tmux, use the flag --lite.

 # Customization
 - See ~/.config/tide42/tide42.vim for plugin configuration, UI tweaks, and terminal behavior.
 Feel free to remix buffer sizes and colors to match your workflow.

+- Add your api key in your .bashrc or .zshrc file to access an AI prompt within Tide42.

 # TermiC Support
 - tide42 includes termic.sh, a lightweight live shell.